 Alcohol

-Even if you abstain from alcohol for the rest of the year, holiday celebrations can be tempting to indulge in a few glasses of wine or a cocktail or two.
-It turns out, even a single episode of overindulging (having a blood alcohol concentration of 0.08g/dL or more) can cause leaky gut and a significant increase of toxins in your bloodstream.
+Even if you’re not a social drinker, holiday celebrations can tempt you to indulge in a few glasses of wine or a festive cocktail.
+Harmless as it sounds, even a single episode of overindulging (having a blood alcohol concentration of 0.08g/dL or more) can cause a leaky gut.
+It also significantly increases the toxin load in your bloodstream.
 1

 Remember, alcohol is a toxin.
-What’s more, alcohol is essentially liquid sugar.
+Not only can it give you those awful next-day hangovers, but alcohol is essentially liquid sugar.
 Most beer is made from wheat or yeast, which contains gluten.
-Gluten is a highly inflammatory food and should be avoided by anyone.
+Gluten is a highly inflammatory food and should be avoided by anyone looking to heal their gut.
 I’ll talk more about that in just a minute.

-If you do choose to celebrate with alcohol, stick with a clear liquor such as gluten-free vodka, mixed with soda water.
-The key is to keep it to just one drink a day for women, and two for men.
+If you choose to celebrate with alcohol, stick with clear liquor like gluten-free vodka mixed.
+You can even mix it with soda water to give it some character.
+The key is to limit yourself to one drink a day for women, and two for men.
 This is the amount of alcohol that your body can safely process

 Sugar

-An overload of sweet treats made with refined sugar are everywhere.
+Sweet treats made with refined sugar are everywhere.
 It may seem impossible to eat healthy during the holidays with so many goodies available.
-Making your own treats with natural sweeteners such as stevia, honey, or maple syrup is a great way to stay on track with eating healthy during the holidays.
+One solution is to make your own treats with natural sweeteners, like stevia, honey, or maple syrup.
+These are great ways to stay on track with eating healthy during the holidays.

 Gluten and Dairy

-Gluten- and dairy-filled foods are everywhere during the holidays.
-Traditional holiday foods such as eggnog, gingerbread, pumpkin pie, and stuffing are likely filled with gluten and dairy, two foods I recommend that everyone remove from their diets.
+Other dreaded ingredients hidden in holiday foods include gluten and dairy.
+Traditional holiday foods like eggnog, gingerbread, and stuffing are made with gluten and dairy.
+These are two foods I recommend everyone remove from their diets.

-Studies have linked gluten to a wide range of chronic health issues including eczema and other skin rashes,5 Alzheimer’s and dementia, irritable bowel syndrome,6 and autoimmune disease.7
+Studies have linked gluten to a wide range of chronic health issues.
+Some of the biggest health concerns include eczema,4 Alzheimer’s, dementia,5 irritable bowel syndrome6, and autoimmune disease.7

-Refined grain is found in abundance at holiday parties in the form of cookies, breads, cakes, and crackers, refined flour can spike your blood sugar, disrupt your delicate gut balance, and create a breeding ground for Candida to flourish.
+Gluten likes to hide in holiday foods like cookies, breads, cakes, and crackers.
+The issue here is that refined flour can spike your blood sugar and disrupt your delicate gut balance.
+This creates a breeding ground for Candida to flourish.

 So what happens if you get off track while eating healthy during the holidays?
-Let’s discuss what you can do if you’ve been glutened or overindulged while holiday eating.
+Don’t worry, there is hope.
+Let’s discuss what you can do if you’ve overindulged in your holiday eating.

-You can feel pretty bad if you have a sensitivity to dairy or gluten, or overindulge during the holiday season.
+Overindulging during the holiday season can leave you feeling out of whack afterward.
 The good news is that you can take the following steps to recover quickly and get yourself back on track eating healthy during the holidays.

-1. Get The Gluten, Dairy, And Toxic Foods Out
+1. Get Rid of the Gluten, Dairy, and Toxic Foods

-If you continue to eat gluten, sugar, or dairy, your immune system becomes overly stressed as the inflammation keeps on coming with each bite of yeast bread, bagels, dairy, and sugar.
-The quicker you can get it out of your system the better you’ll feel.
+If you continue to eat gluten, sugar, or dairy, your immune system can become overly stressed.
+Think about it: each bite of yeast bread, bagels, dairy, and sugar inflames the body more and more.
+The quicker you can get all of it out of your system, the better you’ll feel.
 Here are my tried and true methods for supporting healthy digestion:

 Digestive Enzymes

 Digestive enzymes help speed up the breakdown and absorption of macronutrients.
-I formulated these to be the best of the best.
-I made sure when customizing Complete Enzymes that they were specifically designed for those of you with digestive issues, food sensitivities, and nutrient absorption challenges.
-These enzymes break down everything from protein and protein peptides to carbohydrates, disaccharides, sugars, lipids/fats, and even vegetable fibers.
+I formulated mine to be the best of the best.
+I made sure Complete Enzymes were specifically designed for those of you with digestive issues.
+It’s also perfect for food sensitivities and nutrient absorption challenges.
+These enzymes break down everything from protein to carbohydrates, sugars, and fats.
+They even help your body better utilize vegetable fibers.

 Binding Agents

-Activated charcoal binds toxins and helps reduce gas and bloating after being exposed to gluten, dairy, and sugar.
-Activated charcoal is a great idea if you’ve consumed food or drink you shouldn’t have, and can help to “mop up” the toxic aftermath.
-My Coconut Charcoal can also help to bind to potentially irritating proteins, such as casein and gluten.
+Activated charcoal is famous for binding to toxins, but it serves another helpful role as well.
+It helps reduce gas and bloating, especially after you consume gluten, dairy, and sugar.
+Activated charcoal is a great idea if you’ve eaten inflammatory foods and helps “mop up” the toxic aftermath.
+My Coconut Charcoal can also help to bind to irritating proteins like casein and gluten.

 2. Decrease Inflammation

-Inflammation occurs in your body when there is a threat or injury.
-It’s your natural defense.
-However, it can be painful and cause an array of issues with your gut over time.
+Inflammation happens when your body perceives a threat or injury.
+In other words, it’s your natural defense system.
+However, chronic inflammation can cause an array of gut issues over time.
 Here are measures you can take to facilitate a healthy inflammatory response after holiday eating.

 Omega-3 Fatty Acids

-Fish oil is the world’s best and most bioavailable source of the Omega-3 fatty acids, EPA & DHA.
-These polyunsaturated long-chain fatty acids positively promote the production of inflammation mediating proteins such as eicosanoids, proteins, resolvins, and more.
+Fish oil is the world’s best and most bioavailable source of Omega-3 fatty acids, EPA & DHA.
+These polyunsaturated long-chain fatty acids promote the production of inflammation-mediating proteins such as eicosanoids, proteins, resolvins, and more.

 Complete Omega-3 Softgels are pharmaceutical grade, GMP certified, and 3rd-party tested by Eurofins.
 Complete Omega-3 Softgels are the purest, highest-potency fish oil supplement available on the market today.